Thynix/mantis-backup-downloader/README.md

 You can configure the scripts to run in a cronjob if you obey the
 following:
 - don't run more often than once per day.
-Don't run close to midnight as the scripts use the current day as directory names.
+Don't run close to midnight.
+  These are necessary as the scripts use the current day as directory names.
 - ideally create a separate user account to contain the scripts so there can be a single non-password-protected key for the `encrypt-mantis-backup` script.